top of page

 For those who appreciate boom bap beats, vivid storytelling, and fly rhymes, The Musalini offers a refreshing and consistently sharp voice.
 He’s not just preserving the legacy of New York hip-hop; he’s helping push it forward with every release.
 Whether you’re hearing him for the first time or following his steady rise through the underground, The Musalini stands as one of the most compelling independent hip-hop artists of the moment.

-DJ King Flow Mixtape Addict episode 52 (first hour).
+DJ King Flow Mixtape Addict episode 52.

 The Musalini & DJ Fresh - Moneyyy